Welcome

 All the family but Anne was interred in a tomb beneath the present Church which was rebuilt after Brontë’s death.
 The present Church was constructed between 1879 and 1881 and, although little remains of the previous buildings – parts of the present church tower formed parts of both the medieval church building as well as the one that Brontë would have used – many historical connections with both the Anglican and Methodist movements as well as literature are still present.

-While all that work is taking place, the Church continues to serve its community by providing regular services; spiritual support and community activities.
+Today, the St Michael and All Angels, together with its associated Church St Gabriel’s in the nearby hill-top village of Stanbury, provides a spiritual centre for the district’s vibrant Anglican community.
+The Church continues to serve its community by providing regular services; spiritual support and community activities.
 Most things that you will need to know about our Church and what it has to offer can be found within this web site.
 If you cannot find what you need to know then please use the e-mail contact facility to ask your question and we will do our best to get back to you as fast as we can.

 STANBURY (St Gabriel’s)